 Free Trade Agreements (FTAs)

 Free Trade Agreements are treaties between two or more countries that reduce and can even eliminate certain barriers to international trade and investment.
 These agreements are entered into in a bid to benefit Australian importers, exporters, producers and investors.
 You can read more about the FTAs Australia has in place here.

 Australia has a number of FTAs in place.
 The links below provide examples of certificates of origin to support these FTAs.

 There are a number of FTAs currently being negotiated.
 Most recently, the European Commission signalled an intent to commence such negotiations.

 FTA Benefits – Tariff Reductions and Duty-Free

-Origin of the imported goods have strong effect on import custom duties, as almost every country in the world considers the origin of goods when determining applicable import duties.
+Origin of the imported goods has a strong effect on import customs duties, as almost every country in the world considers the origin of goods when determining applicable import duties.

 Free Trade Agreements aim to lower trade barriers, the most common being reductions of tariffs and duties on imported goods.
 Firms can expect reduced or duty-free passage of cargo and efficient clearance of goods.